EXEO EXEO Group,Inc Sustainability Website

 Customer Name Rated heat output Units Heat output type Fuel Power generation

-Kaneyama Town 400 kW 1 Warm water Mainly purchased cutting chips
+Kaneyama Town (Yamagata) 400 kW 1 Warm water Mainly purchased cutting chips -

 Private company (Fukushima) 4,000 kW 1 Heat transfer oil (for ORC) Bark, etc. 708 kW